safeliquids/cap/README.md

     ParsedArguments * parsed_args = cap_parser_parse(parser, argc, argv);
     ...
 ```
-The `ParsedArgument` contains information about flags and positional that
+The `ParsedArguments` contains information about flags and positional that
 were found on the command line.
 We can use library functions to get some
 information from it.